Is mint tea really a tea?

 Product Details: 15g or 25g loose leaf

-Final Thoughts: Obviously, nothing beats fresh mint (Sorry Tea Belly), but dried mint is an acceptable second, especially when the leaves are organic, crisp and as good as you could hope them to be.
+Tasting Notes: An obvious aroma of strong mint, mentholating through the senses so much you can taste it in the back of your throat.
+Obviously, nothing beats fresh mint (Sorry Tea Belly), but dried mint is an acceptable second, especially when the leaves are organic, crisp and as good as you could hope them to be.
 These provide a great punchy mintyness.